 I am also enthusiastic in development and application of advanced telemetry and bio-logging techniques for movement ecology and bird navigation.
 For my Russian Science Foundation grant

-(see below), we deploy and use an array of automated radio-tracking towers constantly covering movements of birds in a study area.
-We are building a part of the MOTUS system in Europe
+(see below), we deploy and use a network of automated radio-tracking towers to study movements of birds and other animals (e.g. migrating dragonflies - in collaboration with Dr Myles Menz, Max Plank Institute of Animal Behaviour, Germany) in the southeastern part of the Baltic Sea.
+This is our work towards building a part of the MOTUS system in Europe

 (see more about MOTUS here https://motus.org

 , the map of European radio receivers is

 ).
 We recently deployed

 radio tower at Rybachy.
 Vildehaye is the result of the ATLAS